ucb-datalab/ucb-datalab.github.io/README.md

 Search throughout the repository for TODO items called `TODO(setup)` and complete them to customize the site for your course.

+## Updating Material

+Import your course schedule as `schedule.csv` and run the script `setup_schedule.py`.
+Make sure your imported schedule follows the same format as the [template]().
+The script will setup the schedule on the home page and ensure links are released on the provided schedule.

 <!-- ## Deployment

 The easiest way to deploy your site is with [GitHub Pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll). -->